marcinpz/marcinpz/README.md

-- 👋 Hi, I’m @marcinpz
+- 👋 Hi, I’m Marcin
 - 👀 I’m interested in science, technology, natural life, religion
 - 🌱 I’m currently learning how to be better DevOps
 - 📫 How to reach me: